Quantcast

 ** Obsessive-compulsive behavior are recurrent, ritualized, persistent thoughts or habits.
 Behavioral psychologists believe that anxiety is a learned response to experiences, for example, pain or mental discomfort.
 At first this anxiety serves to drive people to improved learning and performance, but eventually it becomes a habit that is brought on by the slightest difficulty.

-Once it becomes a habit enervation impairs performance and thought.
+Once it becomes a habit, enervation impairs performance and thought.
 Sadly, people become so deeply conditioned that they cannot control their anxiety responses.
 Current research suggests heredity is also a contributing factor.
 Many people seem to have a nervous system that is inclined to anxiety.
 Approximately four percent of the population suffers from anxiety disorders.
 They are mainly younger adults, occurring equally in men and women.

 Get Relaxed with Herbs

 Sometimes we all need to “mellow out” and get relaxed.
 Fortunately, herbs can really help.
 Herbal remedies for anxiety and enervation fall into two general categories.
 The first are nervines or herbs that help to relax the nervous system and counter the flight-fight response.
+The second category is adaptagens, herbs that help our body adapt or cope with stress.

-We’ll start with the nervines.
+We'll start with the nervines

 Lobelia

-Lobelia is another highly prized herb for anxiety.
+Lobelia is highly prized for anxiety.
 It relaxes all the muscles of the body, helping to relieve spasms, cramps, and tension.
 As it relaxes the muscles, it slows and strengthens the heartbeat, dilates the respiratory passages, and calms and deepens breathing.
 These actions are most beneficial in halting acute anxiety attacks.

-Now, let’s talk about some adaptagens.
+Now, let’s talk about some adaptagens

-Another combination for stress is NutriCalm.
 High strung and nervous individuals will feel a big difference when taking this vitamin/mineral supplement.
 It is commonly prescribed for emotional problems, hyperactivity, nervous disorders, nervousness, schizophrenia, stress, depression, sleeplessness, and drug withdrawal.

 Take one tablet three times a day to calm the nerves.

 Nervous Fatigue Formula is the final combination we’ll discuss on enervation.
-Both NutriCalm and Nervous Fatigue Formula contain schizandra berries, a powerful adaptagen for stressed-out individuals.
-Recommend Nervous Fatigue Formula to people struggling with emotional problems, exhaustion, insomnia, memory problems, nervous disorders, restlessness, disturbing dreams, and low sex drive.
+Both Nutri-Calm and Nervous Fatigue Formula contain schizandra berries, a powerful adaptagen for stressed-out individuals.

 Sources